-In 1946, when he was only in ninth grade, Dean dropped out of school to help provide for the family.
+Dean dropped out of high school to help provide for the family.
 He joined the Merchant Marines at age 16, and two years later he enlisted in the U.S. Air Force.
-During his time as a serviceman, Dean also continued to perform music in Washington, D.C., nightclubs.
+During his time as a serviceman in World War II, Dean was stationed at Bolling Air Force Base.
+There he also continued to perform music in Washington, D.C., nightclubs.
 He first performed publicly with a band called the Tennessee Haymakers and, after his discharge from the military in 1948, remained in the area to form the band the Texas Wildcats.
 He eventually scored a record deal with Four Star records and, in 1953, his first single, "Bummin' Around," became a Top 10 hit.
 His charming, folksy personality and business-savvy then helped him land his own radio show on WARL, in Arlington, Virginia, where he performed music and interviewed music stars.

 Dean turned his successful radio hour into a CBS television show in 1957.
 Called The Jimmy Dean Show, Dean helped give exposure to then-unknown country stars including Patsy Cline and Roy Clark.
 Dean continued to experience his own musical successes, as well.
 In 1961, he released the single "Big Bad John," a song about a brave coal miner who saves his fellow workers during a mine tragedy.
 The single hit No. 1 on both the country and pop charts, earned Dean a Grammy Award, and put the singer firmly into the mainstream music business.